-- VULCAN VALUE PARTNERS FUND seeks to achieve long-term capital appreciation by investing primarily in publicly traded small- and large-capitalization U.S. companies believed to be both undervalued and possessing a sustainable competitive advantage. - VULCAN VALUE PARTNERS SMALL CAP FUND seeks to achieve long-term capital appreciation by investing primarily in publicly traded small-capitalization U.S. companies believed to be both undervalued and possessing a sustainable competitive advantage.
+- VULCAN VALUE PARTNERS FUND seeks to achieve long-term capital appreciation by investing primarily in publicly traded small- and large-capitalization U.S. companies believed to be both undervalued and possessing a sustainable competitive advantage. - VULCAN VALUE PARTNERS SMALL CAP FUND seeks to achieve long-term capital appreciation by investing primarily in publicly traded smallcapitalization U.S. companies believed to be both undervalued and possessing a sustainable competitive advantage.

 The Funds' Investment Philosophies.
 Both Funds are value funds.
 Vulcan Value Partners, LLC ("Vulcan" or the "Adviser") is the investment adviser to the Funds.
 The Funds view equity investments as ownership in a business enterprise and approach investing as long-term partial ownership of businesses.
 The Funds seek to purchase publicly traded companies at significant discounts to intrinsic worth.
 The Funds seek to invest for the long term, limiting the selection of qualifying investments to good businesses with identifiable, sustainable competitive advantages to maximize returns and to minimize risk.
 The Funds generally define risk as the probability of permanently losing capital over a five-year period.
-The Funds generally sell stocks when they approach their appraised value.
-The Funds seek to determine business or intrinsic value through disciplined financial analysis.
 The Funds believe that equities purchased at prices substantially less than their intrinsic worth generally afford capital protection from significant permanent loss and also create the possibility of substantial appreciation if the market recognizes the company's economic value.

 The Funds' Investment Process.
 Under normal circumstances, both Funds follow the same investment disciplines and appraisal methods.
 The Funds identify publicly traded companies that are believed to have sustainable competitive advantages allowing them to produce free cash flow and earn superior cash returns on capital.
 The Funds seek to invest in businesses that are run by ethical, capable, stockholder-oriented management teams that also are good operators, and, very importantly, understand the importance of capital allocation.
-The Funds then focus their analysis on the difference between price and value; that is, the difference between the price of the company's securities and the appraised value of the securities.
+The Funds their analysis on the difference between price and value; that is, the difference between the price of the company's securities and the appraised value of the securities.
 The greater the difference of value over price, the larger the margin of safety and the more attractive the investment.
 The Funds will generally invest larger amounts of their assets in companies determined to have lower price to value ratios and reduce capital committed to companies determined to have higher price to value ratios.

 Under normal circumstances, at least eighty percent (80%) of the Vulcan Value Partners Small Cap Fund's net assets are invested in small-cap companies.
-As of June 30, 2023, the latest reconstitution date, the median market capitalization of the Russell 2000® Index was approximately \$0.9 billion and the top of this range was approximately \$13.1 billion.
+As of June 30, 2023, the latest reconstitution date, the median market capitalization of the Russell 2000® Index was approximately \$1.9 billion.
 The Vulcan Value Partners Small Cap Fund's capitalization range will change over time.
 For purposes of the Fund's 80% investment policy, the Fund considers small-cap companies to be those companies whose market capitalization at the time of initial purchase is within the market capitalization range of companies in the Russell 2000® Index during the most recent 12-month period.
 As of June 30, 2023, the latest reconstitution date, this range was approximately \$1.9 million to \$13.1 billion; however, this capitalization range is expected to change over time.